-- Videoconference, Teleconference, or use Blackboard Collaborate (free to UofL employees!) to avoid the trip all together!
+- Videoconference, Teleconference (free for UofL employees!), or use Blackboard Collaborate (free for UofL employees!) to avoid the trip all together!
 With Collaborate you can easily communicate with colleagues within or outside of the university through web conferencing, share video, audio, and applications, give web tours, or use the electronic whiteboard.

 - Carpool!
 It's free and easy to find or offer rides to events through Cardinal Directions - UofL's trip-finding and carpool-matching system!

 - Greyhound offers connections from Louisville (720 W Muhammad Ali Blvd.) to over 3,000 cities throughout North America with free wi-fi and at-seat plug ins.
 Book here.

 - Megabus offers low-cost express service from downtown Louisville (in front of the Greyhound station at 701 W Muhammad Ali Blvd at the Northwest Corner of S. 7th Street) to over 120 cities across North America for as low as $1/trip with free wi-fi, at-seat plug ins, and panoramic windows.
 Daily northbound departures from Louisville for Indianapolis/Chicago and southbound departures for Nashville/Chattanooga/Atlanta.
 Book here.